-Winning at roulette is all down to luck but with a few simple tricks up your sleeve and some roulette know-how, you can turn the odds in your favor.
-Our extensive roulette strategy guide will do just that, equipping you with the best roulette techniques to take to the table.
+Success in roulette is all down to luck but with a few simple tricks up your sleeve and an understanding of roulette strategy, you can turn the odds in your favor.
+Our extensive guide will do just that, equipping you with the best roulette techniques to take to the table.
 Learn different betting patterns, the most popular strategies and read our expert tips below.

 Best Roulette Strategies

 Unlike other casino games such as blackjack or poker, roulette relies entirely on luck.
 Although using roulette strategies won’t make you win every time, they can help you take a more considered approach to the game's payout odds, the betting types available and your bankroll management.
 All these combined will give you the edge over the other players at the table and potentially help you beat the casino.